status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

       You can use 0x01 withdrawal credentials specifying a withdrawal address.

 If the withdrawal key is lost, there is no way to obtain access to the funds held by the validator.
 As such, it's a good idea to create your keys from mnemonics which act as another backup.
 This will be the default for validators who join via this site's onboarding process.

+If the validator can no longer propose or attest, their balance will decrease over time as they are punished for not participating in the consensus process.
+When the validator's balance reaches 16 ETH, they will be automatically exited from the validator pool, and 16 ETH will be transfered to their withdrawal address (as long it's specified).

 ### What happens if my withdrawal key is stolen?